RickLiu1203/FujiMoji/README.md

 - **Privacy-first**: Runs fully locally.
 Requires macOS Input Monitoring to observe keystrokes.

 ### 🖱️ How It Works
+- Configure and customize everything in the menu bar!
 - Start typing in any app.
 Enter your chosen start key, the tag, then your end key (or tab/enter).
   - Example: `/pizza/`, `2/fire/`, `/smile/`
 - After 2+ characters, a suggestion popup appears.
 Navigate with arrow keys, confirm with Tab or Enter, or finish by typing your end key.
 Esc and Space cancels.